Keeping Active whilst Shielding or Self-Isolating

 Famous throughout the land for his online PE classes, Joe Wicks has put together some great video workouts with his chair and whole-body sessions for older people.

 I find his videos easy to follow and he demonstrates each exercise with adjustments so you can make it easier or harder.

 Big C –

-Here at Big C we have put together a gentle exercise video that you can follow at home, this will help you maintain and improve mobility at a gentle pace.
+We also have put together a gentle exercise video that you can follow at home, this will help you maintain and improve mobility at a gentle pace.

 Simon Gooch is the Health Education Officer for Big C.

 Reference: Campbell, K. L., K.M.Winters-Stone, J. Wiskemann, et al. Exercise Guidelines for Cancer Survivors: Consensus Statement from International Multidisciplinary Roundtable.
 Med.
 Sci.
 Sports Exerc., Vol. 51, No. 11, pp. 2375–2390, 2019.